-As power consumption for modern non-Energy Star appliances has increased, so too has the strain on these outdated electrical systems.
-In addition, many older homes still have two-slotted outlets in their walls.
-These obsolete outlets require replacement with three-holed outlets, which are grounded.
+Since power consumption for non-Energy Star appliances is comparatively higher, the strain on these outdated electrical systems is also higher.
+In addition, most older homes still have two-slotted outlets in their walls.
+These are slowly becoming more and more obsolete, taken over by three-holed outlets, which are grounded.

 Unfortunately, these relatively benign home dangers arent the most serious threats to home renovators.
 Hazardous chemicals, often hidden and difficult to find without professional training, are very common, especially in older homes.